 31) You were afraid to take aspirin during your pregnancy but look forward to the drugs and anesthesia that will be foisted on you during hospital labor.
 Bring on the Demerol.
 You aren’t worried about the myriad negative side effects of epidurals or opioids.
 The doctor says they’re safe.

 33) You understand that if your labor takes longer than is convenient for the doctors—and for the hospital’s insurance reimbursement plan—it will be aggressively managed with synthetic hormones to speed things along.
 Not for the good of your body or your baby.
-But for the doctor’s convenience.
+But you’re okay with aggressive labor management for the sake of the doctor’s convenience and the hospital’s profits.

-34) You understand that if your long labor does not respond quickly enough to Pitocin (see #33), you are likely to have a C-section.
+34) You understand that if your long labor does not respond quickly enough to Pitocin (see #33), you’re likely to have a C-section.

 35) What’s wrong with a C-section anyway?
 And who cares that some hospitals have over 50 percent C-section rates?